bloominstituteoftechnology/web-sprint-challenge-advanced-state-management/README.md

 ### Task 3: Stretch Goals

-> Include stretch goals in this section.
-These are additional things the student can do go beyond basic proficiency, and push their scores on the challenge up to a 3.
-Be clear that these are *not* required.
-Completing all of the tasks in the required section must be sufficient to  demonstrate proficiency of all sprint objectives, and earn a score of '2.

-> Example stretch goals below:

 After finishing your required elements, you can push your work further.
 These goals may or may not be things you have learned in this module but they build on the material you just studied.
 Time allowing, stretch your limits and see if you can deliver on the following optional goals:

-* [ ] Build a page of your choosing from the navigation items.
-Come up with content and images that fit the theme.
+* [ ] Build a smurf profile page with using react-router and dynamic url params
-* [ ] Introduce CSS animations to your site.
-* [ ] Build a contact page and create a form with several inputs of your choosing
+* [ ] Using React Testing Library, test one or more of your components (not any component that fetches data though)

 ## Submission format